 - ↧ 253 m

-From Skedbro, the trail crosses the rocky terrain of Rogen Nature Reserve and climbs toward Storvigeln (1,561 m), the highest peak in the area.
-From the summit, there are views of Jämtlandsfjällen and Femundsmarka.
+The trail passes into the rocky terrain of Rogen Nature Reserve and climbs toward Storvigeln 1,561 m (5,121 ft), the highest peak in the area.
+From the summit, there are expansive views of Jämtlandsfjällen and Femundsmarka.
 The route then descends through birch forest past Lake Bolagen, ending at the village of 35 Fjällnäs.

 Fjällnäs - Fältjägare